Elquintas/conversational_teddy/README.md

 ## Minigames

 Marvin contains 4 speech-based minigames that are prompted when someone attempts to free him.
-These games can have different difficulty levelsbased on user preference.
+These games can have different difficulty levels based on user preference.
 The games are as follows:

 - Pitch-based game (North Section): In this game the user needs to match the pitch of a short series of musical notes
 - Animal guessing game (South Section): In this game the user needs to guess the animal sound that was played